tyjhart/flowanalyzer/sFlow.md

 sFlow is a robust, extensible protocol for reporting performance and system counters, as well as network flows.
+From the [InMon Corporation website](http://www.inmon.com/technology/):

+> Originally developed by InMon, sFlow is the leading, multi-vendor, standard for monitoring high-speed switched and routed networks. sFlow technology is built into network equipment and gives complete visibility into network activity, enabling effective management and control of network resources.
+InMon is a founding member of the sFlow.org industry consortium.

+See the InMon [Network Equipment page](http://www.sflow.org/products/network.php) for a list of platforms and devices that support sFlow.

-It's important to understand how the sFlow protocol and its structures work, so you can effectively ingest and parse sFlow data.
+By bringing together both flow data and performance counter data, it's possible to get a wider and more holistic view of overall network and system performance.
+It's important to understand how the sFlow protocol and its structures work so you can effectively ingest and parse sFlow data.

 1. [Structures](#structures)
 2. [Samples](#samples)